Shifa Zikri Ibrahim: Career

 Shifa Gardi began her media career in 2006.
 She joined Rudaw Media Network at the beginning of its foundation.
 She worked as an Iraqi-Kurdish reporter and Kurdish-language anchor for Rudaw TV.
 She later became a segment presenter in Rudaw, covering Focus Mosul program which she started to run when the operation to drive Islamic State of Iraq and the Levant from Iraq was launched in October 2016.
 She often reported from the front lines of the war against the Islamic State, which made her popular.
-Gardi was also the presented of Focus Mosul, a special daily news program focusing on the battle to recapture Mosul from the Islamic State of Iraq and the Levant.
+Gardi was also the presenter of Focus Mosul, a special daily news program focusing on the battle to recapture Mosul from the Islamic State of Iraq and the Levant.

 Death

 Gardi's death occurred during an offensive by Iraqi forces trying to recapture Mosul from ISIS.
 Gardi and cameraman Mustafa had been making a report about the so-called "Valley of Death," an area 20 kilometers south of Mosul and five kilometers from the main Baghdad-Mosul road that is believed to have been used by ISIS for mass executions.
-As Gardi was getting comments from a Shiite Hashd al-Shaabi commander beside a huge hole where ISIS militants were said to have dumped the bodies of people they had killed, the commander’s feet happened to wrap in a wire, leading to the denotation of a bomb, killing Gardi.
+As Gardi was getting comments from a Shiite Hashd al-Shaabi commander beside a huge hole where ISIS militants were said to have dumped the bodies of people they had killed, the commander's feet happened to wrap in a wire, leading to the denotation of a bomb, killing Gardi.
 This incident happened at 3:45 p.m. on Saturday.

 Ranja Jamal, another Rudaw reporter who was also in Mosul when Gardi died explained that she had been given information regarding the valley but was not able to find it.
 On her way back, she came across a Hashd al-Shaabi force, and asked them about the place.
 They told her that they knew about the place and guided her to the spot.
 Along with Gardi, the bombing also killed five other members of a paramilitary force who had led her to the site.
 Another eight people, including Rudaw TV cameraman Yunis Mustafa, were injured, according to Rudaw TV and news reports.

 Rudaw Executive Director Ako Mohamm said, "We were always urging them to be behind the front lines of the war, telling them that they were not soldiers or Peshmerga fighters.
 It appears that Shifa had moved closer to the front lines out of seriousness to her job."